 These three flag entries are booleans specifying what output data types should be written.
-The nc\rng\azi\flag entry controls the writing of a NetCDF file containing the cylindrical coordinate range-azimuth data used to compute the diagnostics.
-The nc\diag\file entry controls the writing of the computed diagnostics to a NetCDF file.
-The cira\diag\flage entry controls the writing of the computed diagnostics to a formatted ASCII output file.
 At least one of these flags must be set to true.

+- The nc\cyl\grid\flag entry controls the writing of a NetCDF file containing the cylindrical coordinate range-azimuth data used to compute the diagnostics.
+These files are written with a \cyl\grid\{domain}.nc suffix, where {domain} is the domain name specified in the configuration file.
+One output file is written for each combination of model track and domain. - The nc\diag\file entry controls the writing of the computed diagnostics to a NetCDF file.
+These files are written with a diag.nc suffix.
+One output file is written for each model track processed. - The cira\diag\flag entry controls the writing of the computed diagnostics to a formatted ASCII output file.
+These files are written with a \diag.dat suffix.
+One output file is written for each model track processed.